badgineer/MP2-ESC/README.md

 **Modular**, with easily replaceable modules (both bluepill and blackpill compatible hardware wise, 12V and 5V DC-DC stages are modules also) \
 **Standard footprint parts**, so replacement parts can be found easily in case of original parts out of stock or out of production \
 **Optimized for low cost** production by JLCPCB, including SMT assembly.  \
-**Possibility to buy the SMD parts pre-soldered:** All SMDs are on the same side, in large stock at lcsc (at the time of writing), so the board can be ordered with SMDs pre-assembled by JLCPCB for a decent price.
+**Possibility to buy the SMD parts pre-soldered:** All SMDs are on the same side, in large stock at lcsc (at the time of writing), so the board can be ordered with SMDs pre-assembled by JLCPCB for a decent price. \
+**Some features currently not available on most open source ESCs we are aware of**
+* hardware overcurrent proection (triggers at 430A)
+* hardware overvoltage protection which triggers at:
+  * 75.6V for the 80V setup
+  * 92.6V for the 100V setup
+  * 137V for the 150V setup

 ## Compatibility with variaty of Open-Source VESC projects
 VESC with [ STM32F405 pill ](https://github.com/davidmolony/F405_pill)  \